Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Endgame

-or, if the linear coefficients on $x_{i-1}$ and $x_{i+1}$ (indices taken cyclically mod 3) are equal or equal to each others' negatives, simply when $x_i$ is hyperbolic or elliptic of maximal order.
-We define the \textit{cage} $\mathcal{C}(\mathcal{S}_{A, B, C, D})$ to be the set of points that are $1$-, $2$-, or $3$-connecting.
-In Proposition \ref{endgame}, it is shown that any point of sufficiently high order connects to the cage.
-In this subsection, we show that the cage is connected; this serves as the ``skeleton'' of the graph, to which almost all other points will ultimately be connected. \begin{proposition} Suppose that $(x, y, z)$ and $(x', y', z') \in\mathcal{C}(\mathcal{S}_{A, B, C, D})$.
-Then there is a path from $(x, y, z)$ to $(x', y', z'),$ and moreover, one can assume this path only involves vertices of order at least $p^\frac{3}{4}.$ \end{proposition} \begin{proof} It suffices to show this assuming that $(x, y, z)$ is 1-connecting and $(x', y', z')$ is 3-connecting: by symmetry, one can then connect any $i$-connecting point to any $j$-connecting point so long as $i\neq j$; then given a pair of $i$-connecting points, one can connect each to a common, arbitrarily chosen $j$-connecting point, and thereby to each other.
-Further, we may assume that $x$ and $z'$ are hyperbolic, as parabolic and elliptic elements are connected to connecting hyperbolic elements in the endgame.
+or, if the linear coefficients on $x_{i-1}$ and $x_{i+1}$ (indices taken cyclically mod 3) are equal or equal to each other's negatives, simply when $x_i$ is hyperbolic or elliptic of maximal order.
+We define the \textit{cage} $\mathcal{C}_{A, B, C, D}(p)$ to be the set of points that are $1$-, $2$-, or $3$-connecting; when the parameters are fixed we will simply use $\mathcal{C}(p).$ In Proposition \ref{endgame}, it is shown that any point of sufficiently high order connects to the cage.
+In this subsection, we show that the cage is connected; this serves as the ``skeleton'' of the graph, to which almost all other points will ultimately be connected. \begin{proposition} Suppose that $(x, y, z)$ and $(x', y', z') \in\mathcal{C}(p)$.
+Then there is a path from $(x, y, z)$ to $(x', y', z'),$ and moreover, one can assume this path only involves vertices of order at least $p^\frac{5}{8}.$ \end{proposition} \begin{proof} It suffices to show this assuming that $(x, y, z)$ is 1-connecting and $(x', y', z')$ is 3-connecting: by symmetry, one can then connect any $i$-connecting point to any $j$-connecting point so long as $i\neq j$; then given a pair of $i$-connecting points, one can connect each to a common, arbitrarily chosen $j$-connecting point, and thereby to each other.
+Further, we may assume that $x$ and $z'$ are hyperbolic, as parabolic and elliptic connecting coordinates are connected to hyperbolic connecting elements in the proof of Proposition \ref{endgame}.

 We therefore seek a value of $\tilde{y}$ such that there is a

 and $\tilde y$ is 2-connecting, i.e. $\tilde y$ has maximal order and $f_2(\tilde y)$ is a quadratic nonresidue.
 As in the proof of Proposition \ref{endgame}, we can do this using inclusion/exclusion so long as we can describe the conditions